PGScatalog/pgsc_calc/docs/explanation/output.rst

 - ``DENOM``: the number of non-missing genotypes used to calculate the PGS for this individual.
-- ``AVG``: normalizes ``SUM`` by the ``DENOM`` field (displayed when you calculate the PGS on a small sample size n<50 to avoid using unreliable allele frequency estimates for missing genotypes. from the target sample
+- ``AVG``: normalizes ``SUM`` by the ``DENOM`` field (displayed when you calculate the PGS on a small sample size n<50 to avoid using unreliable allele frequency estimates for missing genotypes in the target sample.

 If you have run the pipeline **using ancestry information** (``--run_ancesty``) the following columns may be present depending on the ancestry adjustments that were run (see `adjustment methods`_ for more details):

-[``percentile_MostSimilarPop``, ``Z_MostSimilarPop``, ``Z_norm1``, ``Z_norm2``].
+- ``percentile_MostSimilarPop``: PGS reported as a percentile of the distribution for the Most Similar Population
+- ``Z_MostSimilarPop``: PGS reported as a Z-score in reference to the mean/sd of the Most Similar Population
+- ``Z_norm1``: PGS adjusted to have mean 0 across ancestry groups (result of regressing *PGS ~ PCs*)
+- ``Z_norm2``: PGS adjusted to have mean 0 and unit variance across ancestry groups (result of regressing *resid(PGS)^2 ~ PCs*)

 Report
 ~~~~~~

-A summary report is also available (``report.html``).
-The report should open in a web browser and contains useful
+A summary report is also provided for your samples (``report.html``).
+The report should open in a web browser and
-information about the PGS that were applied, how well the variants in your target dataset match with the reference
+contains useful information about the PGS that were applied, how well the variants in your target dataset match with the
-panel and scoring files, a summary of the computed genetic ancestry data, and some simple graphs displaying the
+reference panel and scoring files, a summary of the computed genetic ancestry data, and some simple graphs displaying
-distribution of scores in your dataset(s) as a density plot.
+the distribution of scores in your dataset(s) as a density plot.
 Some of the sections are only displayed with
-``--run_ancestry``, but we provide them here for reference.
+``--run_ancestry``, but we show them all here for reference.

 The fist section of the report reproduces the nextflow command, and scoring file metadata (imported from the PGS Catalog
 for each PGS ID) describing the scoring files that were applied to your sampleset(s):